The State of the User Experience is a result of annual surveys that explore consumer expectations and behaviors online.

 - Add social to the e-commerce experience.
 Combine social and e-commerce into the same experience—from research to purchase to customer service.
 Think Facebook shops, social reviews, ratings, comments, etc.

 Have some more time?
 Here’s a closer look at trends in how U.S. consumers behave online compared to last year:

 - Attention is the new digital currency.
 People who spend a lot of time online now spend less.
 Those that weren’t spending a lot now invest more.

 - Consumers seek news online.
 Consuming news content leads the way for online activities, followed closely by social media, and then watching video content.

 - Online consumers demand a lot from e-commerce.
-They expect them to be faster than 5 seconds, engaging, and functional — and all this across all devices.
+They expect them to be faster than five seconds, engaging, and functional—and all this across all devices.

 - Online sales are penalized by slow websites.
-Consumers will leave slow loading websites after waiting a mere 5 seconds and will usually not recommend/refer products from slow websites.
+Consumers will leave slow loading websites after waiting a mere five seconds and will usually not recommend/refer products from slow websites.